stackbuilders/tutorials/tutorials/haskell/ghc-optimization-and-fusion/tutorial.md

 Let's conclude:

-* GHC has no problem specializing for you when polymorphic function is used in the same module it's defined: it has its body and it knows what to do.
+* GHC has no problem specializing for you when a polymorphic function is used in the same module it's defined: it has its body and it knows what to do.

 * Lack of specialization kills your performance completely and very reliably.